-1 According to Carter and Juarez, newer keyboards and notebook computers have a fingerprint scanner built into them (42-53).
+According to Carter and Juarez, newer keyboards and notebook computers have a fingerprint scanner built into them (42-53).

-Law enforcement, surveillance systems, airports, day-care centers, financial institutions, the military, and other organizations that deal with highly sensitive data use other types of biometrics.
-A face recognition system captures a live face image and compares it with a stored image.
+Law enforcement, surveillances, airport delays, day-care centers, financial intuitions, the military, and other organizations that deal with highly sensitive data use other types of biometrics.
+A face recognition system captures live face images and compares it to stores images.
 A hand geometry system measures the shape and size of a person's hand (Computers and Biometrics).
-A voice verification system compares a person's live speech with his or her stored voice pattern.
-A signature verification system recognizes the shape of a handwritten signature, as well as measures the pressure exerted and the motion used to write the signature.
-Finally, an iris recognition system reads patterns in the iris of the eye.
+A voice verification system compares with a person's live speech with his or her stored voice pattern.
+A significant verification system recognizes the shape of a handwritten signature, as well as measuring the pressure exerted and the motion used to write the signature.
+Finally, and iris recognition system reads the patterns in the iris of the eye.